SXVKOJ/Discord-CPU-RAM-rich-presence/README.md

 # to make yourself CPU/RAM rich presence you need to take a few simple steps

-1. create an application in Discord Developer [page](https://discord.com/developers/applications) ⠀⠀⠀⠀⠀i would recommend to name the app (↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓)
+1. create an application in Discord Developer [page](https://discord.com/developers/applications) <br>
+⠀⠀⠀⠀⠀i would recommend to name the app (↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓)
 ⠀⠀⠀⠀⠀as it will look good, but you can name the app whatever you want